-- There is no shade outside the canyon, so carry a cap, sun glasses and a bottle of water.
-You are not allowed to take any bags / large backpack in the canyon in order to protect the walls of the canyon.
+- There is no shade outside the canyon.
+So carry a cap, sunglasses and a bottle of water.
+You are not allowed to take any bags / large backpacks in the canyon in order to protect the walls of the canyon.

 - There is no clean toilet facility around that area.
 Only pits with no running water.
 Nothing much can be done but to chin up, stop your breath for a few seconds and finish your job quickly.

 - The 2 companies that run the Lower Antelope Canyon tours have stopped their longer photography tours.
 There is only one option now – the approximate 1-hour tour that allows for hand-held photography.

 - You book a spot online but don’t forget to confirm your spot a day before the tour.
 They advise paying the tour fee in cash although I did see a card machine on the counter.
 I am not sure if it was working so best to take cash with you.

 If you are planning a trip to the US west coast, you may find these other blogs useful –

 4 days in San Francisco: You can’t have a better introduction to the US west coast!

 Yosemite National Park with kids: Our top experiences

 Photo Essay: Trek to Vernal Falls a.k.a.
 The Mist Trail

 Top experiences to take in the vast grandeur of Grand Canyon South Rim